domvwt/msc-thesis/thesis/thesis-processed.md

 for heterogeneous learning by duplicating message passing functions to operate on each edge type individually.
 Node representations are learned for each node type and aggregated using a user provided function that we choose via neural architecture search.
-This is technique is described by
+This technique is described by
 @schlichtkrullModelingRelationalData2017 and illustrated in figure {@fig:to-hetero}.